 The longer the product lasts, the longer the period of time to spread the environmental impact associated with the production of those raw materials and the environmental costs that incurred in the product's manufacturing, such as energy, waste, and emissions.
-Furthermore, by implying fewer replacements, long-lasting products entail less use of All of our products and their exceptional quality are a result resources, lower emissions of pollutants than short life-span goods.
+Furthermore, by implying fewer replacements, long-lasting products entail less use of resources, lower emissions of pollutants than short life-span goods.
 In other words, durability represents a very effective strategy to reduce carbon emissions.